Range Angle Response

 Example: [-45, 45]

-Number of angle bins - number of bearings in an angle sector
+Number of angle bins — the number of bearings in the angular sector of the

-The number of bearings in the angular sector used for angle calculation is set as a positive integer greater than two.
+The number of bearings in the corner sector used to calculate the angle is set as a positive integer greater than two.

 Example: [256]